ubuntu-core/snappy-jenkins/README.md

 The provision command also sets up a security group that allows access to port 8081 from everywhere and ports 8080 and 22 from a local range (by default 10.0.0.0/8).
 All this configuration is done this way in order to facilitate a secure connection from the GitHub webhook, as detailed in the next section.

-You can retrieve job history and existing credentials from an accessible running server, see `Syncing servers` below.
+You can retrieve the job history from an accessible running server, and also initialize the required credentials in order to run jobs, see `Syncing servers` below.

 ## Redeploy